 Faculty / Staff Workshops

 Workshops are offered periodically to assist faculty and staff with identifying and understanding Pacific Islander cultural values, and offer ideas and strategies for incorporating Pacific Islander ways of knowing and learning into the curriculum and pedagogical approaches.

 Pacific Speaker Series

-The Center will sponsor a series of distinguished guest speakers from throughout the Pacific islands who will help educate, inform, and inspire the UH Hilo community on matters of importance to the region and its citizens.
+The Center sponsors a series of distinguished guest speakers from throughout the Pacific Islands who help educate, inform, and inspire the UH Hilo community on matters of importance to the region and its citizens.

-The PISC provides community-based learning opportunities which integrate service to the local community with leadership learning skills.
+The Center can offer community-based learning opportunities that integrate service into the local community with leadership learning skills.

-The goal of College Day is to bring Pacific islander high school students and their parents to the UH Hilo campus to motivate, inspire, and inform them about higher education opportunities and resources.
-Hosted by the Pacific Islander-serving student organizations and the PISC, these special college campus visits are meant to expose high school students of Pacific Island ethnicity to college student role models from their language groups.
+PacYES is an event that brings Pacific Islander high school students and their families to the UH Hilo campus to motivate, inspire and inform them about higher education opportunities and resources and various careers.
+The event is designed to expose high school students to college student role models and encourage them to pursue higher education.